dan-sprague/dan-sprague.github.io/_posts/2025-02-02-llmthinking.markdown

 ---
 <br>

 LLMs are going to exceed people's expectations in the coming years.
-LLM performance has seemed to plateau and all available training data has been mined.
+LLM performance has seemed to plateau as the hoovering of the internet nears completion.
 The prevailing line is that this is a sign that LLMs have advanced as far as they can advance.
 However, this might not be the case.
 Rather it is possible that LLMs know more than we think they do, but they haven't learned how to think before they speak.

 As far as one believes that humans convey their reasoning and knowledge through language, and as far as one believes that human language can be approximated by an arbitrarily complex statistical model, then we can say that there is a probability distribution over all possible sequences of words that humans are likely to generate.